-Recommendation 13: Link Water, Stormwater and Watershed Education and Research to UMD Practices
+Recommendation 12: Link Water, Stormwater and Watershed Education and Research to UMD Practices

 The University should link its educational and research missions with facilities management practices through synergistic relationships.
 The campus should approach its water, stormwater and watershed planning and practices as part of a living laboratory.
-Facilities Management and the Office of Sustainability (OS) should ensure that signage and documents describing campus water initiatives are prepared and kept up to date.
+The recommended Energy and Utilities Unit should ensure that signage and documents describing campus water initiatives are prepared and kept up to date.
 This information will be used for classroom and other educational activities for students (such as the Sustainability Studies Minor) and for campus visitors.
 FM and OS should also:

-- Maintain a list of campus water/stormwater research topics requiring study; - Identify demonstration sites/projects that are available for external funding or support under the University Sustainability Fund.
-These demonstration sites will serve as models for the state and region. - Seek and support synergistic projects between Facilities Management and the research community that further overall campus water and stormwater management goals (e.g. design, funding and monitoring of an ESD installation).
+- Maintain a list of campus water/stormwater research topics requiring study. - Identify demonstration sites/projects that are available for external funding or support.
+These demonstration sites will serve as models for the state and region. - Seek and support synergistic projects between Facilities Management and the research community that further overall campus water and stormwater management goals (e.g. design, funding and monitoring of an ESD installation). - FM and OS should seek student groups to implement projects.